MimIR 0.1

 Matching IR

 MimIR provides different means to scrutinize Defs.
-Usually, you will encounter a Def as Ref which is just a wrapper for a const Def*.
-Its purpose is to resolve "holes" (called Infers in MimIR) that may pop up due to type inference.
-Matching built-ins, i.e. all subclasses of Def, works differently than matching Axioms.
+Matching built-ins, i.e. all subclasses of Def, works slightly differently than matching Axioms.

 Methods beginning with